The 5 Easy Questions That Can Help Detect Autism

 Perhaps most importantly, it's helped countless parents hear the tiny voices of their children finally say, "I love you, Mommy."

-Answer the 5 questions at the end of this post below, and if you answer "no" to more than two, begin intervention right away.
+Answer the five questions at the end of this post, and if you answer "no" to two or more, begin early intervention right away.
 But first, here are some early warning signs of ASD.

 Early Warning Signs: First Year